-♥♥♥♥♥ Martine – I left the Intermediate Photography Course a far more confident photographer – I actually knew what I was doing and importantly, why I was doing it.
-The weekend was well structured.
-There were loads of practical task to do throughout the two days in Lacock village, to put into practice what had been taught in the ‘classroom’ by Marcus McAdam, a very knowledgeable and experienced photographer in his own right.
-He made the two days a lot of fun in an environment second to none – I would say one of the best, and certainly friendliest, photography schools in Britain.
+♥♥♥♥♥ Martine – I left the Intermediate Photography Course a far more confident photographer!
+Marcus, the tutor, was a highly knowledgeable and experienced photographer; he made the two days a lot of fun, in an environment second to none – I would say one of the best, and certainly friendliest, photography schools in Britain.

 TWO DAY COURSE 10:00AM – 4:00PM

 We look at improving composition, conquering exposure, and understanding light – the most important element of photography.
-We keep things simple to understand and back up the theory with fun and relaxed practical sessions throughout the weekend.
-If you want to discover the difference between taking a good photo and taking a great photo, book now to ensure your place on this popular workshop.
-This intermediate digital photography course is ideal for anyone who is passionate about photography and wants to expand their skills and techniques.
+We will keep things simple and easy to understand, and back up the theory with fun, practical sessions throughout the weekend.
+This workshop is ideal for anyone who is passionate about photography and wants to expand their skills and techniques.

 On the course we will cover the following 6 key elements in depth;